-According to a 2011 American Cancer Society study, 44 million American adults smoke cigarettes.
+According to American Cancer Society study more than 44 million American adults smoke cigarettes.
 Smoking causes a variety of health conditions like lung cancer, kidney cancer, and heart disease; yet, many Americans use smoking as a form of self-medication for depression, anxiety, and stress.
 This is problematic as nicotine, which releases dopamine, actually increases stress by tensing muscles, decreasing oxygen, and increasing blood pressure.
 A recent study published by the Surgeon General, also finds smoking to cause diabetes, facial deformities in babies born to smoking mothers (like clef lips), liver and colorectal cancer, to name a few.

 Stop Smoking and Reduce Your Stress

 Want to learn how to quit smoking and reduce your stress?
 Listed below are a few Mindful tips that can help you do just that.

 - Stat dedicated.
 Before you kick the habit, be sure to have a concrete plan in mind.
 What method will you take to quit?
 Nicotine patches?
 Nicotine gum?
 Acupuncture?
 Therapy?
 There are many choices and options, so be sure to talk to your doctor and create a healthy plan together.
 You’ll be less likely to throw in the towel if you have thought ahead.

 - Reduce your stress while you quit.
 Stress is one common reason people struggle to stay smoke-free.
 Nicotine withdrawal can cause headaches, restlessness, and anxiety, which can lead to stress and cause many people return to smoking.
 So, it’s important to recognize your stress triggers like rush hour traffic or family disputes.
 When you know what your stress triggers are you can then develop creative solutions to avoid them like carpooling or family counseling.